AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 }
 ```

-For the fragment shader, we color each part of the cube as if we neatly folded the equ
+For the fragment shader, we color each part of the cube as if we neatly folded the equirectangular map onto each side of the cube.
+To accomplish this, we take the fragment's sample direction as interpolated from the cube's local position and then use this direction vector and some trigonometry magic (spherical to cartesian)